 When your HVAC system fan is on, it delivers cleaner, healthier air not just in one room, but throughout your entire home.
 An air purifier can give the gift of clean air every single day.

 Plants can act as natural air purifiers by balancing out the chemicals, humidity, and even mold spores in your air.
 Known for their ability to absorb carbon dioxide and create oxygen, indoor plants are an excellent and beautiful way to remove harmful chemicals from your loved one’s home.

 Humidifiers and Dehumidifiers

-Alternatively, Beeswax candles, are chemical-free and burn with almost no smoke or scent and actually help clean the air by releasing negative ions that can bind with and remove toxins from the air.
+Alternatively, beeswax candles, are chemical-free and burn with almost no smoke or scent, actually helping clean the air by releasing negative ions that can bind with and remove toxins from the air.

 Air Quality Tests

 Pinpointing sources of pollution in the home is the first step in improving indoor air quality.
 Check out these at-home tests that can give homeowners peace of mind in their environment.